Lie algebraic solution of the Kratzer oscillator in diatomic molecules: II. Radial representation of Lie algebra

-In order to solve the radial Schr\"odinger (\ref{sch_eq}) for Kratzer oscillator, it becomes necessary to work with an algebra according to the chemical-physics of the problem, that is, a non-compact algebra with an eigenvalue spectrum that possesses only a lower bound (unlike of angular momentum algebra, which has both lower and upper bounds), so that this can relate to the ground state of Kratzer oscillator.
-A Lie algebra that fulfills with these requirements is the Lorentz $so(2,1)$ Lie algebra.
-Specifically, generators of $so(2,1)$, namely $\left\lbrace T_{i}\right\rbrace $, must be closed according to the commutation relationships
+To solve Eq. (\ref{sch_eq}) for Kratzer oscillator, it is necessary to work with a Lie algebra that reproduces the physics of the problem, i.e., with an eigenvalue spectrum with only a lower bound (unlike of $\mathbf{so(3)}$ Lie algebra, which has both lower and upper bounds).
+Thus, we can relate the lower bound of the algebra with the ground state of the Kratzer oscillator. $\mathbf{so(2,1)}$ Lie algebra fulfils these requirements.
+Generators of $\mathbf{so(2,1)}$ are $T_1, T_2$, and $T_3$, which satisfy the commutation relations

-Then, since the Hamiltonian of the system is a function of the set of observables $r$ and $p_{r}$, it is necessary to rely on a representation of the generators in terms of these observables.
+Then, the molecular Hamiltonian is a function of the set of observables $r$ and $p_{r}$.
+Thus, it is necessary to write the generators of $\mathbf{so(2,1)}$ in terms of the observables position and radial momentum.
 An appropriate representation is given by \cite{cooke}

-where $a$ is a parameter that fits according to the central potential in particular, while in $\tau$ it is contained the specific information of this.
-From the generators of $so(2,1)$, the Casimir invariant is built, which has the form
+where $R$ and $P$ are generalized observables which must fulfill the canonical commutation relation, $\left[ R,P\right]=i\hbar$.
+In Eqs. (\ref{T1})-(\ref{T3}) the parameter $a$ fits according to the potential $U(r)$, and $\tau$ contains the specific information of the system such as spectroscopic constants and quantum numbers.
+From generators of $\mathbf{so(2,1)}$, it is possible to define the \textit{Casimir} operator,

-Note the obvious difference of the minus signs in the first two terms of (\ref{casimir}) compared with Casimir of $so(3)$ algebra (total angular momentum).
-This difference arises from the relativistic definition of the Casimir invariant which needs the Minkowski metric (negative definite metric).
-Then, it is chosen to $T^{2}$ together with $T_{3}$ in order to solve the physical problem because both operators are Hermitian, and also, they commute with each other.
-In this way, it is possible to have simultaneous eigenstates for both operators, and their respective eigenvalues are real numbers.
-We define the state basis as $\left\lbrace \ket{Q,q_{n}}\right\rbrace $, and the respective eigenvalues equations are
+Then, we choose $T^{2}$ and $T_{3}$ to represent the physics of the system because these are Hermitian and commute to each other.
+Thus, there are simultaneous eigenstates $\ket{Q,q_{n,l}}$ for both operators, and the respective eigenvalues are real numbers,